KHIT93/djangoshop/README.md

 # Djangoshop
 To create a new instance for development follow the below steps.

+## Requirements
+Before you continue, please make sure that you have `GraphViz` installed.
+It can be downloaded from here: http://www.graphviz.org/Download..php

 Start by making sure that you have python 3 and virtualenv installed.
 You can follow these guides on how to get it done:
 - Windows